franfran1920/caprichoslaser.com/wp-content/plugins/advanced-dynamic-pricing-for-woocommerce/readme.txt

 == Screenshots ==
 1. List of pricing rules
-2. Simple rule -  discount for category
-3. More complex rule
+2. Rule type selector
+3. Discount 5%, up to 10 euro
-4. Complex rule was applied to the cart
+4. The rule was applied to the cart
-5. The applied discounts can be viewed  inside the order
-6. Settings page
+5. Settings page

 == Changelog ==

+= 4.5.1 - 2023-09-11 =
+* Critical bug fixed - it was impossible to save settings in section >Settings>Cart
+* Bug fixed - incorrect display of the long names of the rules
+* Bug fixed - incorrect display of "Add rule" button
+* Bug fixed - PHP8 deprecation warnings
+* Added compatibility with "Quote for WooCommerce", by WPExperts.io

 = 4.5.0 - 2023-08-29 =
 We are happy to announce the restyled version of our plugin!
 Advanced Dynamic Pricing is more user-friendly with this update